SMLFamily/Successor-ML/README.md

 [**Standard ML Basis Library**](https://github.com/SMLFamily/BasisLibrary).

 Note that this repository used to be called `Proposed-Definition-of-Successor-ML`, but it has been renamed to `Successor-ML`.
-You can redirect the URL of any repository clones using the command:
+Github will automatically redirect the old URL, but you can also updating any existing local clones using the command:
 ```sh
 $ git remote set-url origin https://github.com/SMLFamily/Successor-ML.git
 ```